 Next, don't resort to over-the-top gimmicky resumes.
 Creative resume designs on ceiling tiles or building models aren't up to code.

-Use a trusted format like reverse-chronological.
+Use a trusted resume design like reverse-chronological.
 It's the best architecture resume format because it puts your biggest wins up front.

-Use clean fonts, big headings, and negative space.
+Use clean fonts, big headings, one inch resume margins, and negative space.